caduopm/Game-Hipsta/README.md

 - Go to `master` branch
 - Run `code .` to open project on Visual Studio Code
 - On Visual Studio Code, click on the button `Go Live`

-## Fun Part
-- You can play the game on: (https://editor.p5js.org/caduopm/present/PUPI7vbhG)